Recife, Brazil - Churches, Brazilian BBQ, and Art

 Enjoy Brazilian Barbeque at a Recife restaurant.

-After a thirty minute bus ride and a transfer to smaller vans to negotiate the narrow cobblestone streets, we arrived in historic Olinda.
+After a thirty-minute bus ride and a transfer to smaller vans to negotiate the narrow cobblestone streets, we arrived in historic Olinda.
 (Oh, beautiful!)
 We began our tour with a walk through Se Catedral.
 Our guide was friendly, knowledgeable, and provided us with a thorough understanding of the places we visited — always much appreciated!
 The cathedral was built in 1586 and is on the UNESCO World Heritage list.

 The cathedral has an extensive patio with expansive views of Recife and the Atlantic coastline.
 We added a few birds to our life list while there — Sayaca Tanagers, Rufous-bellied Thrushes, and Social Flycatchers.
-Of course we also saw Black Vultures hanging out on the cathedral’s steeple — they are everywhere, everywhere, everywhere!
+Of course, we also saw Black Vultures hanging out on the cathedral’s steeple — they are everywhere, everywhere, everywhere!

 Fresh coconut water.
-We were grateful to quench of our thirst!
+We were grateful to quench our thirst!
 And this coconut water was …delicious — nothing bottled compares to the flavor of a coconut whose top has just been lopped off and handed to you.

 We left Olinda around 11:00 and returned to Recife for our next stop, the baroque-style Golden Chapel.
 We walked through a small museum, then a well-maintained courtyard, and finally entered the…

-In an odd way, it reminded me of the Sistine Chapel — small, opulent, art everywhere and neck craning required.
+In an odd way, it reminded me of the Sistine Chapel — small, opulent, art everywhere, and neck craning required.

 If you look around, there are plenty of interesting paintings with usual scenes.
 I rather liked the combination of heretics, gold leaf, and Portuguese tile!